Noram Lithium (CVE:NRM) Stock Price Down 15.4% – Time to Sell?

 Noram Lithium Corp.
-(CVE:NRM – Get Free Report)’s share price traded down 15.4% during trading on Thursday .
+(CVE:NRM – Get Free Report)’s share price dropped 15.4% during mid-day trading on Wednesday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
-172,330 shares were traded during trading, an increase of 332% from the average session volume of 39,897 shares.
+Approximately 172,330 shares were traded during mid-day trading, an increase of 332% from the average daily volume of 39,897 shares.
 The stock had previously closed at C$0.13.

 About Noram Lithium